SynthX-Multi/DiscoMine-v2/Setup.md

 ## Copy a Channel ID

-Right-click the channel where you want DiscoMine to post updates.
+Right-click the channel where you want to put the DiscoMine panel.

 Select: